DavidNorvald/JobPlacementDashboard/README.md

 ### Restaurant Application
-I worked on implimenting a "search by cuisine type" feature to the Restaurant Application along side the City and Sate search feature already in place.
-The application used the Zomato API, so I had to research how to impliment the URL parameters to use the existing search results to include the resulting cuisine ID numbers that the Zomato API uses in its search query.
+I worked on implementing a "search by cuisine type" feature to the Restaurant Application alongside the City and State search feature already in place.
+The application used the Zomato API, so I had to research how to implement the URL parameters to use the existing search results to include the resulting cuisine ID numbers that the Zomato API uses in its search query.
 The returning results from the API needed to be parsed through to only retrieve the cuisine name and cuisine ID, and then make sure that the cuisine name matched what the user input into the form fields on the web application.

          # getting Cuisine ID